chmaha/DebianProAudio/README.md

 ### 4. Kernel tweaks

-First, check via `uname -a` to see if you see PREEMPT_DYNAMIC (this is true for Debian 12).
+First, check via `uname -a` to see if you have PREEMPT_DYNAMIC (this is true for Debian 12).
 If so, add "preempt=full",  "threadirqs" and "cpufreq.default_governor=performance" as kernel parameters:

 ```shell
 sudo nano /etc/default/grub